Stanford University president announces resignation over concerns about his research

-SAN FRANCISCO — (AP) — The president of Stanford University said Wednesday he would resign, citing an independent review that cleared him of research misconduct but found flaws in other papers authored by his lab.
+SAN FRANCISCO — (AP) — The president of Stanford University said Wednesday he would resign, citing an independent review that cleared him of research misconduct but found flaws in some papers he authored.

 The resignation comes after the board of trustees launched a review in December following allegations he engaged in fraud and other unethical conduct related to his research and papers.

-The review assessed 12 papers that Tessier-Lavigne worked on, and he is the principal author on five of them.
+The review assessed 12 papers that Tessier-Lavigne worked on, five of them in which he was the principal author.
 He said he was aware of issues with four of the five papers but acknowledged taking “insufficient” steps to deal with the issues.
 He said he’ll retract three of the papers and correct two.

-The panel reviewed a dozen scientific papers on which Tessier-Lavigne is listed as a co-author after allegations of misconduct aired on PubPeer, a website where members of the scientific community can raise issues or concerns regarding scientific publications, the report stated.
+Misconduct allegations about the work were first aired on PubPeer, a website where members of the scientific community can discuss research papers, the report stated.

-The panel cleared him of the most serious allegation, that a 2009 paper published in the scientific journal Nature, was the subject of a fraud investigation and that fraud was found.
+The panel cleared him of the most serious allegations, that a 2009 paper published in the scientific journal Nature was the subject of a fraud investigation and that fraud was found.
+There was no investigation and no fraud discovered, the panel ruled.
 The paper proposed a model of neurodegeneration, which could have great potential for Alzheimer’s disease research and therapy, the panel wrote in its report.

 But the panel also concluded the paper had multiple problems, including a lack of rigor in its development and that the research that went into the paper and its presentation contained “various errors and shortcomings.”
 The panel did not find evidence that Tessier-Lavigne was aware of the lack of rigor.